-Your Elite Magnum barbecue is equipped with three lights for illuminating the grill.
-Press and release the push button located on the far right of the barbecue face to toggle the lights on or off.
-The lights shut off automatically when the barbecue lid is closed and come back on again when it is re-opened
+Your Elite Magnum barbecue is equipped with a set of three lights for illuminating the grill.
+Press and release the push-button located on the far right of the barbecue face to toggle the lights on or off.
+The lights shut off automatically when the barbecue lid is closed and come back on again when it is re-opened.